alec-borman/TenutoNotationLanguage/README.md

 # Tenuto 3.0: The Universal Language for Music and Audio

-**What LLVM did to software engineering did and Mermaid did for diagrams, Tenuto does for music.**
+**What LLVM did to software engineering and Mermaid did for diagrams, Tenuto does for music.**

 Tenuto is a declarative, domain‑specific language (DSL) that unifies classical music notation and modern digital signal processing (DSP) into a single, token‑efficient text format.
 Built on a mathematically rigorous architecture, Tenuto acts as a universal logic layer: you write the musical intent once, and the compiler can natively render it as pixel-perfect sheet music, absolute MIDI data, real‑time synthesis instructions, or native browser audio.